21echoes/4-big-knobs/README.md

 * E1 changes which dials are focused
 * E2 & E3 are mapped to the highlighted dials on screen

+### Snapshot mode
+* Switch modes via Params menu.
+Defaults to Snapshot mode if launched with an Arc connected
+* K2 & K3 save current state to one of two snapshot banks
+* E1 interpolates between the two snapshots

 ### Quantize mode
-* Switch modes via Params menu.
-Defaults to Quantize mode if launched with an Arc connected
+* Switch modes via Params menu
 * E2 & E3 select scale root and scale type
 * K2: Toggle between continuous quantization and on-demand quantization
 * K3: Quantize now!